 With the above in mind it's crucial you have the composure to wait until you're at least several seconds into the take before setting the hook.
 You must wait for the steady draw of fly line off your reel before simply clamping the face of the fly reel with the rod tip pointing down.
 This logical procedure allows the salmon's own bodyweight and forward momentum to properly squeeze the hook home for you.

 The Logical Salmon Hooking Approach

-Logic will also tell you that the above hooking method will be far more effective than the normal lift into the fish approach which engages the soft action of the fly rod & lightly set reel clutch which exerts little pressure on the hook point.
-If you don't set the hook properly a salmon will usually demonstrate how good it is at getting rid of an unwanted object from its mouth and will usually demonstrate that within the first 60 seconds of contact.
+Logic will also tell you that the above hooking method will be far more effective than the normal 'lift into the fish' approach which engages the soft action of the fly rod & lightly set reel clutch which exerts little pressure on the hook point to set it effectively.
+If you don't set the hook properly a salmon will usually demonstrate how good it is at getting rid of an unwanted object from its mouth and will often demonstrate that within the first 60 seconds of contact.